 4. Using the supplied GOAT HAIR BRUSH, work the surfactant into the record's grooves in a circular motion first, then across the grooves.
-Use light to moderate pressure working the Surfactant into the grooves as shown in [FIG.3].
+Use light to moderate pressure working the Surfactant into the grooves [FIG.3].
 Do both sides.
-The Surfactant wets the record, reduces surface tension, and sees the plasma wave that is attracted by the surfactant to work it into the grooves by the cavitation action and thus dislodging the contaminants in the grooves.
+The Surfactant wets the record, reduces surface tension, changes the charge of the record to opposite of the water and sees the plasma wave now attracted by the surfactant to the record, dislodging the contaminants in the grooves.

 5. With the records prepped for a second cycle washing, (now the first cycle with surfactant), Press the "ON/OFF Button" on the control panel twice.
-You will hear the motor of the cleaning assembly run as well as hear the high pitched sound of the sonic cleaner.
-The clock will count down: 4:59, 4:58 and so on.
-INSERT THE RECORDS INTO THE CORRESPONDING SLOTS AS BEFORE.
-IF A RECORD IS NOT MOVING.
-REMOVE.
-RE-INSERT.
-Let run for 5 minutes.
+The motor of the cleaning assembly will run as well as you will hear the high pitched sound of the sonic cleaner.
+Clock will count down: 4:59, 4:58 and so on.
+IN-SERT THE RECORDS INTO THE CORRESPONDING SLOTS AS BEFORE.
+IF A RECORD IS NOT MOVING, REMOVE, RE-INSERT.
+Ensure the record is perpendicular (90 deg) to the cover.
+Run for 5

-FIG3: Goat Hair Brush: Operational Note: Pressing the up or down keys increases or decreases cleaning time in Work spray into grooves one minute intervals.
+FIG3: Goat Hair Brush: Work spray into grooves minutes.
+Operational Note: Pressing the up or down keys increases or decreases cleaning time in one minute intervals.
 Pressing the ON/OFF button twice restarts the machine and resets the washing cycle timer to 5:00.